 Do you ever find it difficult to take a break from your business?
 How (if at all) do you find work/life balance?
 What do you do in your free time?

 I do not find it difficult to take a break from my business because I don’t ever take a break from my business.
 In my free time I like to try to help other entrepreneurs, cook, and try new food.

 Do you listen to music while you work?
 What’s on your playlist?

-What do you find to be most beneficial about sharing a space with multiple entrepreneurs?
-What’s the best part of Catapult?
+What is most beneficial about sharing a space with multiple entrepreneurs?
+What is the best part of Catapult?